 It’s no more complex than that.

-One popular argument for how dry fasting works is that, when you go without food or water for a period of time, your body increases fat metabolism to access the water in your fat cells, and you lose weight.
+One popular argument for how dry fasting works is that when you go without food or water for a period of time, your body increases fat metabolism to access the water in your fat cells, and you lose weight.

-A systematic review, which showed that increasing total water intake and drinking water before meals can support weight loss [1], and another systematic review which showed that increased water consumption while following a weight-loss program reduced body weight after 3-12 months — compared to following the weight-loss program alone.[2]
+But there’s a lot more evidence that drinking water assists weight loss.
+For instance, a systematic review showed that increasing total water intake and drinking water before meals can support weight loss,[1] while another systematic review showed that increased water consumption while following a weight-loss program reduced body weight after 3 to12 months — compared to following the weight-loss program alone.[2]This is one reason why a plentiful water intake helps you succeed at reaching your weight loss goals through intermittent fasting (and why not drinking enough is one of our top intermittent fasting mistakes).

 The best way to prepare for dry fasting